 The final rule limits brand-name companies to only one 30-month stay.
-The rule accomplishes this by establishing when generic companies must provide notice of a paragraph IV patent challenge to a brand-name sponsor and the patent owner (which initiates the 30-month stay process).
-Notice of a paragraph IV certification must be provided with an initial paragraph IV certification and when a previous certification and notice did not result in a full opportunity for a single 30-month stay.
+The rule accomplishes this by establishing when generic companies must provide notice of a paragraph IV patent challenge to a brand-name sponsor and the patent owner (which initiates the process that may result in a 30-month stay).
+Notice of a paragraph IV certification must be provided with an initial paragraph IV certification, and when a previous certification and notice did not result in a full opportunity for a single 30-month stay.